-Figure A-7-1 – IHO GI Registry (Version 3)

 Each Register type can be further sub-divided into Domains (for example, Hydrographic, Inland ENC, AtoN, etc).
 The administration of the IHO GI Registry is governed by the IHO Publication S-99 – Operational Procedures for the Organization and Management of the S-100 Geospatial Information Registry.